 Figure 3-1.
-This conceptual diagram illustrates the exposure pathways by which climate change could affect human health.
-Exposure pathways exist within the context of other factors that positively or negatively influence health outcomes (gray side boxes).
-Key factors that influence vulnerability for individuals are shown in the right box and include social determinants of health and behavioral choices.
-Key factors that influence vulnerability at larger scales, such as natural and built environments, governance and management, and institutions, are shown in the left box.
-The extent to which climate change could alter the burden of disease in any location at any point in time will depend not just on the magnitude of local climate change but also on individual and population vulnerability, exposure to changing weather patterns, and capacity to manage risks.
-Source: Balbus et al. 2016.

-Specific human response data connecting heat and smoke to human health is limited for Montana.
+Ways climate change is harming human health.
+(Lancet Countdown 2018, Salas, et al)Specific human response data connecting heat and smoke to human health is limited for Montana.
 A comprehensive assessment of the impacts of climate change on human health for the US concluded that climate change exacerbates existing climate-sensitive health threats and creates new challenges, exposing more people in more places to hazardous weather and climate conditions (Ebi et al. 2018a).
 Most people in Montana identify the increase in smoky days in summer as evidence of changing climate conditions causing more wildfire activity and associated health impacts.
 Less obvious, but potentially just as dangerous, is the increase in hot summer days and nights leading to a range of health issues.

 Outside of Montana, human response data is more readily available, for example: